-A summary of the comments received during the citizen participation process is provided in AP-12 beginning on page 11.
+A summary of the comments received during the citizen participation process is provided in AP-12 of this action plan document.

 6. Summary of comments or views not accepted and the reasons for not accepting them

 All comments and views were accepted in preparing the plan.